 USES: Carbamazepine is used to prevent and control seizures.
 This medication is known as an anticonvulsant or anti-epileptic drug.
-It is also used to relieve one type of nerve pain (trigeminal neuralgia).
-This medication works by reducing excessive nerve signals in the brain and restoring the normal balance of nerve activity.
+It is also used to relieve certain types of nerve pain (such as trigeminal neuralgia).
+This medication works by reducing the spread of seizure activity in the brain and restoring the normal balance of nerve activity.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking carbamazepine and each time you get a refill.
-If you have any questions, ask your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using carbamazepine and each time you get a refill.
+If you have any questions, consult your doctor or pharmacist.

-Do not take more of this medicine than prescribed or stop taking it without consulting your doctor.
-Some conditions (e.g., seizures) may become worse when the drug is suddenly stopped.
+Do not stop taking this medication without consulting your doctor.
+Some conditions (such as seizures) may become worse when this drug is suddenly stopped.
 Your dose may need to be gradually decreased.

 Additional Tegretol Information